Code-Institute-Submissions/Studio-50-2/README.md

 * **Code for map**: https://mdbootstrap.com/docs/b4/jquery/javascript/google-maps/ - I used the code from this website to for the map for the website.

+## Acknowledgements
+* My Mentor for continuous helpful feedback.

+* Tutor support at Code Institute for their support.